spacetelescope/style-guides/guides/python.md

 Documentation is a key part to any package and helps guide the developer and the user.
 These recommendations are meant to provide a consistent format for the documentation to help ease reading, building, maintaining, and sharing the documentation.
-It is recommended that packages have documentation hosted on [ReadTheDocs](https://readthedocs.org/) or on STScI services.
+Packages should have automatically build documentation including narrative documentation and Application Programming Interfaces (API).
+By following this recommendations, these documents can be built automatically and hosted automatically on servcies like [ReadTheDocs](https://readthedocs.org/) or internal STScI services.

 ### Comments